If you love finding and fixing bugs in programmimg and coding, you could be suited to a career in software testing

 Software testers are required in a variety of organisations and sectors.
-Large employers with sophisticated software and IT systems will have the most opportunities, with other technology companies and smaller organisations also requiring the skills and knowledge of software testers.
+Large employers with sophisticated software and IT systems will have the most opportunities.
+Technology companies and smaller organisations also require software testers.

-Large graduate employers may include the role of software testing within their rotational IT graduate programmes.
-This would provide the opportunity to gain experience in software testing as well as other IT roles (including project management, application support and software development).
+Large graduate employers may include software testing within their rotational IT graduate programmes.
+This would give you the opportunity to gain experience in software testing as well as other IT roles (including project management, application support and software development).

 Employers with less traditional rotational graduate schemes may offer software testing as a direct entry role where candidates start work as a software tester from day one.

 Training will depend on the company you join and can vary from structured training and development programmes organised via a graduate scheme, to on-the-job training and short courses as required.

 As the IT sector is ever changing, it is important that you keep up to date with developments and specific software testing trends.
 On-the-job training is an ideal way for students and recent graduates to gain an understanding of the software development lifecycle.